Tomer-Barak/PostAngel/README.md

 ### For Social Media Post Creation:
 1. Open the app from your app drawer
 2. Select "Create Post" from the main menu
+3. Choose your target platform (LinkedIn or X)
-3. Choose from your list of topics or themes to focus on
+4. Select from your list of topics or themes to focus on
-4. The app will generate a social media post based on your topics
+5. The app will generate a platform-specific social media post based on your topics
-5. Copy the post and share directly to your preferred social media platform
+6. Copy the post and share directly to your selected social media platform

 ### For Response Suggestions:
 1. Take a screenshot of a social media post you want to respond to